mob-sakai/OpenSesameCompilerForUnity/README.md

 Open Sesame Compiler For Unity
 ===

+NOTE: This project has been integrated into [CSharpCompilerSettingsForUnity](https://github.com/mob-sakai/CSharpCompilerSettingsForUnity), so we are NOT continuing development in this repository.

 A custom Roslyn compiler and editor extension to access internals/privates for Unity.
 In other words, you can access to **any internals/privates** in other assemblies, **without reflection**.